RossWaters40718/Easy-Graph/README.md

 The Class (Test) Provides Place Holders For Test Menu Items And Test Code.
 The X,Y Data For Plotting May Be In List Or Numpy Array Forms For Plotting.
 I Haved Clocked The Loop Speed At Over 200 FPS Using List Data.
 There Exist Provided Methods In The Test Class For Both Types Of Data Input.
-Hope Some Enjoys.
-Have Any Questions View The Examples Inside The Test Class.
+Have Any Questions?
+View The Examples Inside The Test Class.
-Required Imports:
-from win32api import GetMonitorInfo, MonitorFromPoint from tkinter.filedialog import asksaveasfile, askopenfile import tkinter as tk from tkinter import StringVar, IntVar, BooleanVar, simpledialog from tkinter import font, Menu, colorchooser, messagebox import matplotlib import matplotlib.pyplot as plt from matplotlib.backends.backend_tkagg import (FigureCanvasTkAgg, NavigationToolbar2Tk) import matplotlib.patches as pch import time from datetime import datetime import numpy as np import os
+All Graph Properties Are Stored Into An .ini File And Reused At run Time.